-This furnace is classified as a "Category IV" appliance, which requires special venting materials and installation procedures.
+This furnace is classified as a Category IV appliance, which requires special venting materials and installation procedures.
 This section specifies installation requirements for Conventional (1-pipe) and Direct Vent (2-pipe) piping.

-For 1- pipe installations, install vent piping as described in this section and provide air for combustion and ventilation according to page 7, page 8, page 9, & page 10.
-The length of vent and combustion air piping for either type of installation are shown in Table 1.
+For 1- pipe installations, install vent piping as described in this section and provide air for combustion and ventilation according to pages 7 - 10.
+The maximum length of vent and combustion air piping for either type of installation is listed in Table 1 (page 11).